 Liquidity management capabilities can address potential threats to liquidity by using a controlled, automated approach.
 Liquidity can be more effectively managed by utilizing a standardized treasury payments approach.
 Not only does this enhance accuracy, but a standardized approach fights against fraud and cybercrime more efficiently.

 Other treasury management system capabilities that should be optimized are fraud detection functionalities.
 Fraud detection functions use scenario-based, real-time detection techniques to prevent possible fraudulent activity.

 Utilizing these capabilities can create a defense for treasurers against cybercrime and currency volatility.
 To read more about the key advantages of a Cloud-Based Treasury Management System, read our blog post here.

 Understanding the benefits of a TMS and its capabilities and proactively reacting to threats can lead to an effective risk management strategy for your treasury systems.
 Elire’s Treasury Management Services can help your organization keep up with today’s constantly changing Treasury world.
 Our Treasury Advisory Services can modernize your Treasury Operations and address risks with our expertise in Global Liquidity and Forecasting, FX Multi-lateral Netting & Exposure Hedging, and more.

-To learn more about treasury best practices, register for the Elire Treasury Experience which will include educational sessions, product demos, and customer panels for the modern Treasury and Finance Professional.
+To learn more about treasury best practices, view the library of session recordings for the 2020 Elire Treasury Experience here which includes educational sessions, product demos, and customer panels for the modern Treasury and Finance Professional.